Leadership Team

 Public Health

-Weiyu Zhang, mph, Policy Director
+Weiyu Zhang, MPH, Policy Director

 As a public health practitioner, Weiyu is committed to leveraging the vision, values, analysis and tools of “public health” to solve social problems.
 For the last decade, she has mostly worked in non-profit organizations and focused on areas such as policy analyses and advocacy, coalition building, community health education and health care navigation, and community-based crisis intervention, all aiming to build power with Black, Indigenous, immigrant and other communities of color in California.
 At CPEHN, Weiyu leads the newly formed “public health pod” and tackles issues such as racial equity in governance, equitable local budgeting, and leadership development for grassroots community organizations.
 She often draws upon her research and analytical skills from previously working as a scientist in biomedical research and biopharmaceutical production in Asia.
 Weiyu has an MPH from the University of Southern California and a Bachelor of Science in Applied Biology and Biotechnology from the Hong Kong Polytechnic University.